Testing Simultaneous Diagonalizability: Introduction

 \subsection{Applications}

 From a statistical perspective, joint diagonalizability provides valuable information.
-Suppose the eigenvectors of multiple matrices are verified to be common, then, it is only left to analyze the eigenvalues, which reduces the problem's complexity significantly.
+Suppose one fails to reject the null hypothesis of common eigenvectors, then, it is reasonable to only analyze the eigenvalues, which reduces the problem's complexity significantly.
 We will illustrate the usefulness of our results with two relevant examples, namely the coefficient matrices in VAR models and the transition matrices of Markov chains.

-The coefficient matrices in VAR models appear to be general matrices without restrictions like symmetricity.
-Multi-lagged VAR models assume close relationships between current and lagged status of data, which is very likely to impose similar intrinsic algebraic structures on the coefficient matrices.
-For the same multivariate time series of comparable objects, simple VAR models of order one may also share common components in regression which can be verified by a joint eigendecomposition of coefficient matrices.
-With successful verification of simultaneous diagonalizability, one can decouple multivariate time series into multiple univariate ones and conduct comparison analysis conveniently.
+The coefficient matrices in VAR models appear to be general matrices without restrictions like symmetry.
+For the same multivariate time series of comparable objects, simple VAR models of order one may share common components in regression which can be verified by a joint eigendecomposition of coefficient matrices.
+With successful verification of simultaneous diagonalizability, one can decouple multivariate time series into multiple univariate ones and conduct comparison conveniently; see \Cref{se:VAR} for more details.

 Another motivating example for our tests are the transition matrices of Markov chains which are usually asymmetric.
-Furthermore, the leading left eigenvector of a transition matrix corresponds to eigenvalue 1 and represents the stationary distribution of the chain.
+Furthermore, the leading left eigenvector of a transition matrix corresponds to eigenvalue one and represents the stationary distribution of the chain.
 Testing the equality of the leading eigenvectors of the transition matrices from multiple Markov chains gives information whether these chains share similar properties though differing in their transition dynamics.
-For instance, the Markov chains of the same object but with different time resolutions might exhibit a common stationary distribution.
+For instance, the Markov chains of the same object but with different time resolutions might exhibit a common stationary distribution; see also \autoref{se:Markov} for more details on this application.